 The T-Pain Auto-Tune app has been a very popular app for iPhone users.
 The app is very useful for creating prank calls, singing silly songs, or just plain wanting to sound like a robot.
 So naturally, Android owners have been asking “Where is an auto-tune app for Android?”

-Chances are though, you won’t see one anytime soon.
+Chances are, though, you won’t see one anytime soon.
 The reason?
-Unfortunately the existing Android developer libraries for sound aren’t very deep.
-A developer would have to write a ton of code to modify sound in the fashion the T-Pain Auto-Tune app does.
-The Dialpad app is a start, but a either Google will need to release better sound libraries or a developer with a lot of free time will need to make a project out of it.
+Unfortunately, the existing Android developer libraries for sound aren’t very deep.
+A developer would have to write a ton of code to modify sound in the fashion the T-Pain auto-tune app does.
+The Dialpad app is a start, but either Google will need to release better sound libraries or a developer with a lot of free time will need to make a project out of it.

 The iPhone developer tools, on the other hand, offer developers easy ways to modify sound with extensive, pre-existing libraries.
 Sometimes all it takes is a couple of lines of code and you can change the pitch, tone, bass, etc. of a sound.